hsorby/libcellnl/docs/source/roadmap.rst

 #.
 Focus on CellML 1.2 and beyond.

    #.
 The implementation of libCellML should be driven by the requirements for supporting 1.2 and future versions.
    #.
-Concurrent development of libCellML and CellML 1.2 Spec: There is an interdependence between these two, with libCellML being used to validate spec proposals, and the spec defining aspects of how software (such as libCellML) processes CellML 1.2.
-This feedback between the two will be done iteratively.
+The community has agreed on the set of proposals to include in CellML 1.2, as summarised by tracker item 55 (https://tracker.physiomeproject.org/show_bug.cgi?id=55).
+These proposals collectively represent CellML 1.2 and are what will be implemented in the initial versions of libCellML.
+      This implementation will help test the proposals and in some cases help choose between alternate serialisations of the proposals in CellML XML.
+      Thus, there will be feedback between spec development and libCellML development, and this will be done iteratively.
    #.
 Implementing support for core+secondary specs is likely to be a big challenge for libCellML

       #. libCellML should designed to support the core spec with the flexibility for extra restrictions/constraints coming from the secondary specification.